doanhtu07/my-terminal-dotfiles/sync/nvim/README.md

 Hey guys, this is the Neovim config that I learned from Josean Martinez on Youtube "How I Setup Neovim To Make It AMAZING in 2024: The Ultimate Guide"

-But of course, I changed a lot throughout my experience with Neovim to fit my taste and add more notes so that I can recall some information.
+But of course, I changed it a lot while using Neovim for work to fit my taste and add more notes so that I can recall information later on.

 You guys can fork or clone this to use for your Neovim.

-Remember to watch the Youtube video by Josean to have a better understanding of each plugin is doing.
+Remember to watch the Youtube video by Josean to have a better understanding of some of the plugins are doing.

+You should also visit the Github docs of these plugins for more information.

 ## Prerequisites

-Besides Neovim itself and many plugins, some plugins require extra packages available from your shell.
+In my config for Neovim, some plugins require extra packages available directly from your shell (your environment).

-I cannot recall everything since there are many dependencies from different plugins.
+I cannot recall every plugin since there are many dependencies from different plugins.

 Here are some of the dependencies that live outside of Neovim ecosystem:

 - eza (better ls)
-- fzf (Fuzzy find files)
+- fzf (fuzzy find files)
-- fd (better find)
+- fd (better find files by name)
+- ripgrep (better find files by content)
+- zoxide (better jump to directory)

 To know whether a plugin depends on something from your environment, check that plugin Github page and documentation.